Below is a list of income that should be manually added to your Kansas return:

 Business interest expense carryforward deduction

-Enter the amount deducted from federal taxable income from a carryforward of disallowed business interest.
+Enter the amount deducted from federal taxable income from a carryforward of disallowed business interest. you must include any withdrawals that were not user to pay for expenses or transactions.

 - Federal Income Tax Refund